xenein/requestnonsense/README.md

 ## why hackmd?

 - Request-Queue and Songlist with request commands should available in the web.
 Request-Queue will change throughout your stream, those changes should be automatically synced to browsers.
 HackMD will do that for us.
 - HackMD uses markdown.
-It is easy convenient to build markdown sources for songlist and requests.
+It is easy and convenient to build markdown sources for songlist and requests.
 - HackMD has a free tier including more than 1000 API-Requests per month.
 That should last for a while

 ## so what can you do?

 everything happens in twitchchat.
-Commands may start with ! or ?. (you can set any string prefix with BOT_PREFIX in .env)
+Commands may start with ! or ?. (you can set any string prefix with BOT_PREFIX in config.toml)

 ### Everyone can: